jaredwray/cacheable/packages/cacheable/README.md

 This simple in-memory cache uses multiple Map objects and a with `expiration` and `lru` policies if set to manage the in memory cache at scale.

+By default we use lazy expiration deletion which means on `get` and `getMany` type functions we look if it is expired and then delete it.
+If you want to have a more aggressive expiration policy you can set the `checkInterval` property to a value greater than `0` which will check for expired keys at the interval you set.

+### CacheableMemory Options

+* `ttl`: The time to live for the cache in milliseconds.
+* `useClones`: If the cache should use clones for the values.
+Default is `true`.
+* `lruSize`: The size of the LRU cache.
+Default is `0` which is unlimited.
+* `checkInterval`: The interval to check for expired keys in milliseconds.
+Default is `0` which is disabled.

 ### CacheableMemory API

 * `set(key, value, ttl?)`: Sets a value in the cache.